How to grow roses

 When to plant roses

-The best time to plant roses is in autumn, when the soil is warm and the water table is at its highest.
+The best time to plant roses is in autumn, when the soil is warm and moisture levels are rising.
 Roses will establish quickly before becoming dormant and then burst into life again in spring.

 Roses come as potted plants or as bare-root plants (sold without soil on the roots).
 Technically, you can plant a potted rose at any time of year and a bare-root rose from October to March, but autumn remains the best time to plant roses.